 Containers for Holding Dishes and Water

-1-3 wash bins or other containers to hold dirty dishes.
-Everything from buckets to totes will work, but we do love this collapsible basin with an integrated drying rack for washing dishes when camping.
+1-3 wash bins or other plastic tubs to hold dirty dishes.
+Everything from buckets to totes will work, but we love this collapsible camping wash basin with an integrated drying rack for washing dishes when camping.

-If a designated wash station is available at the campground, your favorite dish soap will work just fine.
+Your favorite dish soap will work just fine if a designated wash station is available at the campground.
 Otherwise, make sure to use biodegradable dish soap, like this one here.

 Sponge or Dish Cloth for Scrubbing Dishes

-The same sponge or dishcloth that you use in your kitchen works just fine for cleaning dishes while camping.
-We prefer dishcloths for the campground, however, because they dry faster between uses.
+The same sponge or dishcloth you use at home works well in your camp kitchen for cleaning dishes while camping.
+However, we prefer dishcloths for the campground because they dry faster between uses.

 An Absorbent Towel for Drying

-Have a few of these so you’ll always have a towel ready to go while the others are hanging to dry.
+Have a few absorbent towels, so you always have one ready to go while the others are hanging to dry.

-Some meals leave stuck on food that is extra difficult to remove.
+Some meals leave stuck on bits of food that are extra difficult to remove.
 Add a scrubber to your dishwashing gear to help tackle the tough stains.

 Dish Rack for Drying